stmuk/p6benchmark/README.md

 # p6benchmark
-Some simple perl6 and perl5 benchmarks
+Some simple and probably misleading perl6 and perl5 benchmarks